Be in the Know

 The original work of Joseph Pilates has developed significantly since its inception in the early 20th century.
-While modern interpretations, Stott, Body Control Method, Integrative Approach et al, have brought in a more scientific approach to exercise and training, they still retain the core tenants of Pilates’ original ‘Contrology’.
+While modern interpretations such as Stott, Body Control Method, and Integrative Approach have brought in a more scientific method to exercise and training, they still retain the core tenants of Pilates’ original ‘Contrology’.

 An important point to note is that this exercise is not appropriate for those with osteoporosis.
-Should you need to modify then the hips can be kept on the mat with just the legs circling.
+Should you need to modify this exercise, the hips can be kept on the mat with just the legs circling.

-Click here to watch Saw being performed by our tutor.
+Click here to watch this movement being performed by our tutor.

 This exercise is not suitable for participants with osteoporosis, though it does bring a wealth of benefits for those able to perform it.
 These include: developing pelvic and spinal stability; increasing the flexibility of the hamstrings and hip flexor, and promoting overall bodily awareness, balance and control.

-Click here to watch our expert instructor break down exactly how this exercise should be performed.
+Click here to watch our expert instructor break down and demonstrate exactly how this exercise should be performed.

 To modify, this exercise can be performed lying prone lifting one leg or one arm at a time.
 The speed of the movement can also be increased should you wish to add a progression.